ACTIVE DIRECTORY SECURITY ASSESSMENT

 Active directory security best practices are checked against the following areas:

-- AD infrastructure, logical structure
+- AD infrastructure, logical structure across IT infrastructure

 - Group Policy Security checks